 I also got a hot chai latte and we split bread pudding for dessert.
 We went back on our last day and I got the cider battered fish ’n chips and a salted caramel cupcake.

-So I definitely didn’t eat paleo the entire trip.
-I may have taken it a little far though.
 I can usually have a small gluten free grain based treat without issues except maybe a little tiredness.
 Larger treats (like that pizza) or frequent treats will make my joints swell up and hurt a lot as well as make my psoriasis break out.
 It also makes me incredibly thirsty and tired.
 The joints in my hands stopped hurting the day we got home but it took over a week for the knee pain to stop.
 Based on prior experience, since the psoriasis is back, it will take at least a month to heal.
 But I don’t regret anything.
 I enjoyed myself and I feel the minor health setbacks were completely worth it.
 Heck, I used to live with much worse every day!
 My main concern was staying safe.
-I could have ordered paleo at anyplace I ate but I may never have another opportunity to go to a restaurant and order literally anything off the menu without asking the server a thousand questions while being in a state of total panic.
-So I ordered whatever I wanted.
-It was a really interesting experience.
+It was a really interesting experience to order whatever I wanted on the menu.
 I thought eating out would feel strange and exciting since it’s been so long.
 It just felt really familiar.
 And normal.
 And that made it perfect.